AzmatUllahBangash/react_excel_app/README.md

 Steps to run this project:

-Import the database in mysql which is available inside this repository.
+Import the database(excel_db.sql) in mysql which is available inside this repository.
 Then create excel_api folder(or directly paste the folder in htdocs folder in xampp server which i uploaded with this project).

 There are two pages in this web app.